Women's broad-based inclusion in all spheres a key priority: FM

 The Foreign Minister said the Constitution of Pakistan upholds the equal status of women and mentioned that “We have made significant advancements in empowering women politically, economically and socially, including through progressive legislative, policy, institutional and administrative measures”.

-He said ensuring broad-based inclusion of women’s rights in every sphere and at all levels wass one of the key priorities of the government.
+He said ensuring broad-based inclusion of women’s rights in every sphere and at all levels was one of the key priorities of the government.

 At the international fora, he said, Pakistan’s voice always resonated in favour of women empowerment and gender equality.